HiraishKumar/Grad-Des-FPGA/README.md

 -----

 ## Usage Example: Testbench Deep
-This Verilog `Top_tb` testbench is built to thoroughly validate the `Top` module, our FPGA-accelerated Gradient Descent optimizer.
-It’s designed by a programmer, for a programmer, focusing on configuration, input/output management, and step-by-step verification.
+This Verilog `Top_tb` testbench is built to thoroughly validate the `Top` module, the FPGA-accelerated Gradient Descent optimizer.

 ```verilog